k2view-academy/K2View-Academy/articles/38_reports/05_quick_data_binding_with_Fabric.md

 # Quick Data Binding With Fabric

 The article [Data Binding](03_data_binding.md) describes all the steps needed to configure a data source and a data set in a report.
-In addition, there is a quick way to configure the data binding with Fabric built-in endpoints.
+Additionally, there is a quick way to configure the data binding with Fabric built-in endpoints.
 The following steps describe how to do it:

 1. Right-click on **Reports > New Report** and populate the report name to create a new report.

 2. Click on <img src="images/db_interface_icon.png" style="zoom:80%;" /> icon on the Studio Toolbox to switch to the DB Interface tree.

-3. Drill down to the required interface and a table on which you'd like to create a report, do right click and select **Add Data Set**.
+3. Drill down to the required interface and table on which you'd like to create a report, do right click and select **Add Data Set**.

    ![](images/05_add_data_set.png)